 Please bear in mind:

-One of the common ransomware attacks is the International Cyber Security Protection Alliance virus, and it is a fast installing attack that attempts to trick the computer user into thinking that it is a direct message from the authorities and it demands that a fine be paid immediately for violating several copyright laws, distributing pornographic content, and also sending spam email messages.
+One of the common ransomware attacks is the International Cyber Security Protection Alliance virus, and it is a fast installing attack that attempts to trick the computer or android phone user into thinking that it is a direct message from the authorities and it demands that a fine be paid immediately for violating several copyright laws, distributing pornographic content, and also sending spam email messages.
 There are different versions of this virus, each targeted to specific locations, but the general concept of each remains the same.
-This virus can be removed completely from your computer by following the instructions above.
-If you leave it alone, it will not only stay in your computer, but also can make harmful things to your system, kept locking down the whole screen in all mode(safe mode, safe mode with networking and others).
-However, if you can remove it in time, your computer will be unlocked and free of virus, malware and ransomware.
+This virus can be removed completely from your computer or android phone by following the instructions above.
+If you leave it alone, it will not only stay in your computer or android phone, but also can make harmful things to your system, kept locking down the whole screen in all mode(safe mode, safe mode with networking and others).
+However, if you can remove it in time, your computer or android phone will be unlocked and free of virus, malware and ransomware.
 You can use it for daily work again.
 But please be caution after this, otherwise, you will contract this fake police message again.
-If you really don’t know how to unlock your computer from ICSPA Virus and can’t remove it yourself, please find an expert for assistance.
-This is the best way to save your computer without losing files and data.
+If you really don’t know how to unlock your computer or android phone from ICSPA Virus and can’t remove it yourself, please find an expert for assistance.
+This is the best way to save your computer or android phone without losing files and data.

 All for your sake: To contact an expert such as YooCare/YooSecurity for professional service is well recommended if you really don’t know how to remove International Cyber Security Protection Alliance virus scam malware ransomware that asks for Money: